JohanLi1990/Learning_Notes/TulingNotes.md

 - **Zero Copy (revisited)**:
   - Reduce the needs for
-    - Unnecessary copying by CPU from one place to another, and
+    - Unnecessary copying by CPU from *kernel space* to *userspace*, and
     - the Unnecessary context switching by CPU (from user space to kernel space, e.g.) when carrying out above tasks.
   - Clasic Copy:
     - `buffer = file.read(...)`